DigitalTw1n/DigitalTw1n/README.md

 ## 🎯 Professional Profile

-Passionate cybersecurity student with an insatiable thirst for discovery and learning in the field of penetration testing.
-Determined to become an ethical hacker, I apply my knowledge by identifying and exploiting vulnerabilities to strengthen system security.
-Always curious and seeking new challenges, I develop my skills through personal projects and Labs.
+Cybersecurity student eager to learn more about penetration testing; I have a thirst for discovery.
+I want to become an ethical hacker so I use my knowledge to find and exploit vulnerable points in a system to make it more secure.
+I am always curious, eager to learn more, go deeper, and push myself through my own projects and Labs.

 ## 🛠 Technical Skills